isdsucph/isds2021/src/content/page/timeplan.md

 ---
 title: Timeplan
-date: 2021-07-01
+date: 2021-07-05
 markup: mmark
 ---

 This page contains a schedule of the teaching sessions.
-In general most of the teaching will take place August 02-11, 2021.
-Each day will contain one-two teaching sessions.
+Most of the teaching will take place August 02-13, 2021, with additional supervision on August 17.
+Each day will generally contain one-two teaching sessions.
 Most sessions will follow the daily schedule below:

 - Morning session (9-12):
-  - 9-11 exercises,
-  - 11-12 live lecture (via Zoom - links [here](https://absalon.ku.dk/courses/44054/pages/teaching-links))
+  - 9-10 Live lecture,
+  - 10-12 Notebook with integrated lecturing videos on technical aspects of the session + exercises
 - Lunch break (12-13):
-  - 12-13 office hours, optional (via Zoom, booking system will come)
 - Afternoon session (13-16):
-  - 13-15 exercise
-  - 15-16 live lecture (via Zoom - links [here](https://absalon.ku.dk/courses/44054/pages/teaching-links))
+  - 9-10 Live lecture,
+  - 10-12 Notebook with integrated lecturing videos on technical aspects of the session + exercises
+- Office hour, optional: 16-17 (booking system will come)

 The complete schedule of sessions is listed below with title, lecturer and links to material.
 Unless otherwise specified, the teaching will use the hours specified above.